Podcast: Play in new window | Download (Duration: 28:09 — 13.3MB) | Embed

 - Cytomel – Synthetic T3.
 Many side effects including hyperthyroid symptoms.

-- Armour Thyroid, Nature Thyroid, Westhroid – Natural thyroid hormone from desiccated pig thyroid tissue.
+- Armour Thyroid, Nature-Throid, Westhroid – Natural thyroid hormone from desiccated pig thyroid tissue.
 Contains approximately 38 micrograms/grain of T4 and 9 micrograms of T3/grain as well as other cofactors for thyroid hormone production.
-Nature Thyroid is a better choice than Armour because it does not contain corn and other binders.
+Nature-Throid may be a better choice than Armour because it does not contain corn and other binders.

 Many alternative-minded medical doctors prescribe Armour and other natural dessicated pig thyroid tissue.
 This is a better option in some cases than merely prescribing synthetic T4 (Synthroid) because these natural agents also contain T3.
-The problem with Armour is that it contains corn and other fillers which can be a problem for those with specific sensitivities.
-Nature Thyroid is the best choice because it doesn’t contain corn or fillers.
+New research indicates that some individuals, about 15-20%, prefer T4 and T3 in combination which may be due to genetic defects in the deiodinase enzyme.

 Conversion of T4 into T3

-T3 is much more active than T4 and is responsible for most of the actions of thyroid hormone on the cell.
+T3 is 10 times more active than T4 and is responsible for most of the actions of thyroid hormone on the cell.
 Some people cannot convert T4 into T3 as efficiently as others.
 In addition, there are many factors that could be inhibiting this process.

 Vitamin C has been shown to enhance the conversion of thyroid hormone.
 Radiation, chemotherapy, growth hormone deficiency, and cigarette smoke have also been shown to reduce thyroid hormone conversion.